 Risks of Derivative Investments.
-The Funds may invest in derivative instruments including without limitation, options, futures, options on futures, forward contracts, swaps, options on swaps, structured securities and other derivatives relating to foreign currency transactions.
-Derivatives may be used for both hedging and nonhedging purposes (that is, to seek to increase total return), although suitable derivative instruments may not always be available to the Investment Adviser for these purposes.
+Certain Funds may, to the extent consistent with their respective investment policies, invest in derivative instruments including without limitation, options, futures, options on futures, swaps, structured securities and forward contracts and other derivatives relating to foreign currency transactions.
+Derivatives may be used for both hedging and nonhedging purposes (that is, to seek to increase total return) although suitable derivative instruments may not always be available to the Investment Adviser for these purposes.
 Losses from derivative instruments can result from a lack of correlation between changes in the value of derivative instruments and the portfolio assets (if any) being hedged, the potential illiquidity of the markets for derivative instruments, the failure of the counterparty to perform its contractual obligations, or the risks related to leverage factors associated with such transactions.
 Derivatives are also subject to risks arising from margin requirements, which include the risk that a Fund will be required to pay additional margin or set aside additional collateral to maintain open derivative positions and the risk of loss by a Fund of margin deposits in the event of the bankruptcy or other similar insolvency with respect to a broker or counterparty with whom a Fund has an open derivative position.
 Losses may also arise if the Funds receive cash collateral under the transactions and some or all of that collateral is invested in the market.
 To the extent that cash collateral is so invested, such collateral will be subject to market depreciation or appreciation, and a Fund may be responsible for any loss that might result from its investment of the counterparty's cash collateral.
 If cash collateral is not invested, the Fund may be exposed to additional risk of loss in the event of the insolvency of its custodian holding such collateral.
 The use of these management techniques also involves the risk of loss if the Investment Adviser is incorrect in its expectation of the timing or level of fluctuations in securities prices, interest rates, currency prices or other variables.

 Derivative instruments may be harder to value, subject to greater volatility and more likely subject to changes in tax treatment than other investments.
 For these reasons, the Investment Adviser's attempts to hedge portfolio risks through the use of derivative instruments may not be successful, and the Investment Adviser may choose not to hedge portfolio risks.
-Using derivatives for nonhedging purposes presents greater risk of loss than derivatives used for hedging purposes.
+Using derivatives for nonhedging purposes is considered a speculative practice and presents greater risk of loss than derivatives used for hedging purposes.